TestAnything/Specification/tap-version-14-specification.md

 they _must_ treat any Test Point IDs outside the plan range as a test failure.

+`#` and `\` characters may be escaped in Plan reason, and if so, _should_ be unescaped prior to being presented to the user.
+See "Escaping" below.

 ### Test Points

 The core of TAP is the "Test Point".
 A test file prints one test point